pinglainstitute/review-fisheriespolicies/README.md

-# RAG for the WPCFC conservation management measures
+# RAG for WPCFC conservation management

-### Streamlit Application to Query documents for tuna and tuna like fisheries in the WCPO
+A repository for a Streamlit Application to Query documents for tuna and tuna like fisheries in the WCPO

 ## Run V1.0 Application